snowfrogdev/weave/CONTRIBUTING.md

 3. Enter the version (e.g., `1.0.0`)
 4. Click "Run workflow"

-The workflow builds for Windows, Linux, and WASM, then creates a GitHub Release with the addon zip attached.
+The workflow builds for Windows, Linux, macOS, and WASM, then creates a GitHub Release with the addon zip attached.

 ### Version Conventions